 The expansion of cities and trade led to the introduction (or perhaps re-introduction) of writing into ancient India.
 A script that came into wide use was based on the Aramaic alphabet which had come into widespread use throughout the Assyrian, Babylonian and Persian empires of the Middle East at this time.
 This fact is evidence of the growing trade links between India and the Middle East in this period of Indian history.

 With trade came walled towns and cities, and with towns and cities came organized states.
-By 500 BC sixteen large states covered northern and north-central India.
+By 500 BCE sixteen large states covered northern and north-central India.
 Most of these were kingdoms, where centralised authority emanated out from royal palaces, located in the leading new cities of the region.

 Timemap of the New States of Classical Age India